martinbaillie/packer-plugin-ami-copy/README.md

 # packer-plugin-ami-copy

+> [!NOTE]
+>
+> While I'm aware this is still heavily used in some organisations, I haven't personally used this
+> plugin in over 5 years.
+If you want something to change about it, please don't raise issues.
+Just
+> raise PRs.

 ## Description

 This plugin fills a gap in a lot of AWS image bakery workflows where the source